 - Select any cell >> Right-click on the mouse >> Choose Paste Special.

 - In the Paste Special feature, click on the paste option that you want to use and click OK.
+Here, I selected All from Paste.

 6. Locking Pivot Table Format

-- First, select the entire pivot table and right-click your mouse >> click the Format Cells option.
+- Select the entire pivot table and right-click your mouse >> click the Format Cells option.

-- In the protection option of the Format Cells Uncheck the Locked option and press OK.
+- In the protection option of the Format Cells, Uncheck the Locked option and press OK.

 - Put a tick mark on the Select unlocked cells and set a password.

-- If you want to unlock the protected cells, click on the Review on top and then click on the Unprotect Sheet.
+- If you want to unlock the protected cells, click the Review on top and then click on the Unprotect Sheet.

 - It will ask for a password (if you set one).
 Type the password.
 You will see the sheet is unlocked now.

-Pivot Table Column Side by Side in Excel
+7. Pivot Table Column Side by Side in Excel

 - Select a cell in Pivot Table >> go to the Design tab >> click the dropdown of Report Layout >> select Show in Tabular Form.